A Game of Thrones (card game)

+In late 2007, the A Game of Thrones CCG was converted to the A Game of Thrones LCG (Living Card Game), which ended the random booster packs in favor of fixed packs.
+The game continued until FFG launched a 2nd edition of this LCG in 2015.

 In the game, players assume the leadership of one of the great houses of Westeros vying for control of King's Landing and the Iron Throne.
 To accomplish this, players launch military attacks against their opponents, undermine their opponents’ plans with intrigues of their own, and make power plays to win the support of the realm.

 Factions

 Each house represents one of the main factions involved in the struggle for the Iron Throne emulated by the AGoT LCG.
 Each house provides different strengths and weaknesses, allowing for various play styles to interact within the same game.
 Certain cards are restricted to one or two houses, giving each house a unique flavor.
 Currently, there are eight playable factions in the AGoT LCG.
 Each is identified by a shield bearing the arms of the house, located in the upper right corner of the card.